Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 ## Home Invasions
 These situations can rapidly escalate to physical violence or murder if the homeowner confronts the intruder.
 Immediate police response is necessary to protect the occupants and catch the invaders.

-## Carjackings
-Carjackings can turn violent quickly, especially if the victim resists or has passengers inside the vehicle.
-Fast police response is crucial to prevent harm and apprehend the perpetrator before they escape.

 ## Assaults (Physical)
 Assaults can lead to severe injuries or death within minutes if left unchecked.
 Quick intervention ensures the victim receives medical attention and stops the assailant from causing further harm.